ClareMSYanGit/Interop-TestSuites/ExchangeActiveSync/Docs/ExchangeEASTestSuiteDeploymentGuide.md

 -   Microsoft Exchange Server 2010 Service Pack 3 (SP3)
 -   Microsoft Exchange Server 2013 Service Pack 1 (SP1)

-The following table describes the necessary server roles required for a test suite deployment with a Microsoft implementation.
+The following table describes the required server roles for a test suite deployment with a Microsoft implementation.
 Installing Exchange Server on a domain controller (DC) is not recommended.